 “Competitors, prepare your guns!
 It’s time to fight” – A lot of budding photographers often face this serious debacle that which one is better, creative or e-commerce photography.
 While both of them have fair points to say that they’re better than the other, it actually depends on what you want to do and which circumstances are better for you.
 Now, it’s time to witness the battle, so let’s go!

-Creative or lifestyle photography takes more time as you use more equipment and put in more efforts to help get a great final product.
+Creative or lifestyle photography takes more time as you use more equipment and put in more effort to help get a great final product.
 It mainly depends on your client’s budget and the result required by him or her.
-Creative photography also depends on the end usage and how your client intends to use the photo.
+Creative photography also depends on the end users and how your client intends to use the photo.
 So, as you can see, a lot of thought process goes into taking creative photographs.

 On the other hand, e-commerce photography is short and sweet (not in all cases).in e-commerce photography, standardized format exists, which means you cannot fiddle or change too much when it comes to the angles and sizes, there isn’t too much of a scope to change anything in the aesthetics as well.
 While that might sound disappointing, it does mean that you have to spend less, give less time, and effort as well.
-E-commerce is also the lower-cost option than its creative counterpart.
+E-commerce is also a lower-cost option than its creative counterpart.
 This is the reason why several studios opt for e-commerce photography because it is cheaper and quicker, thus it would take them less time to edit and produce the final photographs.
 This is also reflected in the equipment and models used in e-commerce photography which just shows it means business and nothing else.

 The major difference between both of these competitors is the client’s budget.
 Your client’s budget will actually determine which type of photography you opt for.
 If your client has a small budget, you can keep things short and simple with e-commerce photography.
-If your client has a good budget, you can hire better equipment, use more props, better backgrounds, and better-looking locations.
+If your client has a good budget, you can hire better equipment, use more props, have better backgrounds, and have better-looking locations.